2026 IRS Disaster Relief: Tax Deadline Extensions

 The tax deadline extensions typically apply retroactively to the date the disaster began.
 So, for example, if there’s an earthquake on February 1, and a week later the IRS disaster relief is announced with a tax deadline extension to August 1 of that same year, all qualified federal tax deadlines from February 1 to July 31 would be pushed back to August 1.

-If you’ve been impacted by a federally declared disaster occurring in 2025, check below to see if you qualify for a tax filing or payment extension.
-The list of IRS disaster relief deadline extensions is organized alphabetically by state.
-However, in most cases, only part of the state is covered by the IRS disaster relief.
-As a result, it’s important to check the IRS announcement to see which parts of the state are within the disaster area.
+If you’ve been impacted by a federally declared disaster occurring in 2026, check below to see if you qualify for a tax filing or payment extension.
+The list of IRS disaster relief deadline extensions is organized alphabetically by state or territory.
+However, in most cases, only part of the state or territory is covered by the IRS disaster relief.
+As a result, it’s important to check the IRS announcement to see which parts of the state or territory are within the disaster area.

 TurboTax Tip: